 • Hands and Feet: His hands are quite large, allowing him to pull a huge amount of water.
 His size 49.5 (14) feet are also unusually large for his height, acting as powerful fins.

-• Hyper-Flexible Ankles: Perhaps his biggest secret weapon, Phelps' ankles could bend by 15 percent more than the average person's.
-This hyper-flexibility allowed him to use his feet like flippers, generating a powerful whip from every kick.
+• Hyper-Flexible Ankles: Perhaps his biggest secret weapon was his hyper-flexible joints.
+Phelps' ankles can bend 15 percent further than the average person's.
+This extreme flexibility allowed him to use his size 14 feet like natural flippers, generating a devastating, whip-like motion from every single kick.

 Michael Phelps - why is he better? by Skye Gould/Tech Insider